Search All Doctors and Providers Affiliated with WakeMed.

 Provision is made to include all consulting services and external case managers as members of the interdisciplinary team.

-Upon admission to the BIRS Program, each individual receives a comprehensive assessment and evaluation by each team member initially involved in provision of his/her direct treatment.
+As part of the BIRS program, each individual receives a comprehensive assessment and evaluation by each team member initially involved in provision of his/her direct treatment.
 Appropriate assessments are provided based on the ages, cognitive levels, interests, concerns and cultural and developmental needs of the person served.
 Designated space, equipment, furniture, materials and private areas for family/peer visits are provided as appropriate.

-The treatment plan is structured to include the patient/family's goals and discharge planning issues.
+The care plan is structured to include the patient/family's goals and discharge planning issues.
 An estimated length of stay and assessment of discharge needs are identified within the parameters of the long term goals.
 Through the case management process, the treatment plan is shared with the patient/family and, when appropriate, the individual's insurer to facilitate communication, reimbursement and a collaborative discharge plan.

-Patient and family involvement in the brain injury program begins during the pre-admission and assessment phases and continues throughout the program within the Rehab Hospital and Day Treatment Program.
+Patient and family involvement in the brain injury program begins during admission and continues throughout the program within the Rehab Hospital and Day Treatment Program.
 The Clinical Case Manager formally discusses the comprehensive treatment plan, progress and goals with the patient/family, at least weekly in inpatient settings and in Day Treatment settings within two weeks of admission and updated as needed.

 Discipline specific goals are discussed during treatment sessions and include the family during specific family training sessions.
 Every effort is made to meet patient/family needs and goals through participation in the decision making process.

 Goal conflicts are addressed primarily through the Case Management process or Family Conferences but may also be addressed during family training sessions or other family contacts.
 The BIRS program provides or arranges for the family/support system advocacy training, support services, education, family support, and peer/sibling support as appropriate.